 Älplermagronen is the perfect hearty dish to serve during the cold winter months and one you will find served in many Swiss mountain restaurants and resorts.
 There may be some variations depending on location with different hard cheeses used or bacon added but one thing is certain Älplermagronen is absolutely delicious!

 By Tracy from Tracys Travels in Time

 Catch up with Tracys Travels in Time on Facebook here!

 If you find yourself in the shadow of the mighty Matterhorn in Zermatt, you’ll want to make sure you have the right dining experience to match the majestic views.
 You can look no further than the traditional Swiss rosti.
-A hearty, somewhat heavy dish, the rosti calls the canton of Bern home, however is popular through Switzerland.
+A hearty, somewhat heavy dish, the rosti calls the canton of Bern home.
+However, it’s popular throughout Switzerland.

 Most restaurants will have their version of rosti available.
 If you stumble across a market, you’ll no doubt find a stall with a home-made style equivalent.

 And unlike many meals you may stumble across on your travels, rosti is a dish that can be replicated, perhaps not perfectly, when you return home.

 This warm dish will have maximum impact on a colder evening, a fitting reward perhaps for a traveller looking for respite after a day on the slopes.